FlankMe/Aquarium/README.md

 ### Quick Start
 Download 'aquarium v3.0.py' and 'menu.py' to the same folder.
 Then, launch 'aquarium v3.0.py'.
-Alternatively, check out the Youtube video in [here][1].
+Alternatively, check out [this video simulation][1] on Youtube.
-This code was written as an exercise to familiarise myself with PyGame.
+This code was written as an exercise to familiarise with PyGame.

 ### Requirements
-* Pygame.
+* PyGame.
 I used version 1.9.2a0.
 You can download it from [here][2].

 <img src="Aquarium.gif" width="60%" />